Khloe Kardashian Steps Out As Tristan Thompson’s Cheating Scandal With Jordyn Woods Erupts

 According to the Daily Mail, Khloe Kardashian hit the town on Tuesday as all of the media was circulating stories about Tristan Thompson and Jordyn Woods’ hookup over the weekend.

 Khloe was photographed smiling as she donned an all-white ensemble, which included long white pants, a matching turtleneck sweater, and a white coat over top.
-The Keeping Up with the Kardashians star had her shoulder length blonde hair parted to the side and styled in natural looking, straight strands.
+The Keeping Up With the Kardashians star had her shoulder-length blonde hair parted to the side and styled in natural-looking, straight strands.

 Kardashian completed her look by sporting a pair of tan shoes, her signature large hoop earrings, and some sunglasses.
 She also wore some pink blush and added a soft pink color to her lips.